Hermann-Sockeng/Hermann-Sockeng-CV-with-LaTeX/README.md

 # Hermann-Sockeng-CV-with-LaTeX
 This repository contains the curriculum vitae (CV) of Alex Hermann Sockeng Koussok, a Data Analyst and Applied Mathematician.
 The CV showcases his education, experience, skills, and certifications in the field of data analytics and mathematical modeling.

-# Alex Hermann SOCKENG KOUSSOK - Curriculum Vitae
+# Alex Hermann SOCKENG KOUSSOK - CV

 ## Introduction
 Welcome to my GitHub repository!
 This repository contains my professional curriculum vitae (CV), highlighting my skills, education, experience, and certifications as Applied Mathematician and Data Analyst.